Frequently Asked Questions

 When can I begin making final payments?

-Students can begin to make final payments after course enrollments are passed, which generally occurs around the beginning of February.
+Students can begin to make final payments for their Global Internship Program fee after course enrollments are passed at the beginning of February.

 Travel